 By placing funding decisions in the hands of young people from Southeast Asia and the Pacific, we made the review process itself an opportunity to build leadership capacity among youth in the region.
 The process also ensured that young people directly affected by HIV had input into how resources were allocated which, in our opinion, makes for really effective and smart grant making.

 The seven round-one grantees were announced in December 2011.
-In addition to supporting their individual projects, we also continually look for ways to facilitate collaboration and information sharing.
-Some of the ways that we’ve begun to do this include:
+In addition to supporting their individual projects, we continued to look for ways to facilitate collaboration and information sharing.
+These included:

 - Soon after the grantees were announced, we held a three-day training meeting where they had an opportunity to share their work plans with each other and look at cross-cutting issues in the region.